opengisch/QField-docs/documentation/how-to/advanced-how-tos/xls-forms-plugin.en.md

 tx_slug: documentation_xls-form_plugin
 ---

-# XLS-Form Converter Plugin
+# XLSForm Converter Plugin for QGIS

-Use the **XLS-Form Converter** plugin to convert existing XLS forms into QGIS projects.
+Use the **XLSForm Converter** plugin to convert existing XLS forms into QGIS projects.
-This tool migrates all configurations from your XLS form and allows you to upload the result directly to QFieldCloud.
-Once loaded in QGIS, the project is ready to be deployed for use in the field.
+This tool migrates all configurations from your form into a configured project alongside a geopackage containing your survey layers.
+The plugin allows you to upload the result directly to QFieldCloud provided you have installed QFieldSync.
+Once converted, the resulting project is ready to be loaded into QField for use in the field.

 ## XLS Forms